Quick Setup

 Under crew-dojo/Nakama, run:

-If successful, it should be running as follows in docker:4) Setup crew-algorithms:
+If successful, it should be running as follows in docker:

 Under crew-algorithms, run: